-- Respect themselves and others;
+- > Respect themselves and others;

-- Listen to and follow instructions;
+- Listen to and follow instructions:

 - Be kind, fair and polite

-- > Ignore distractions and to become resilient learners
+- Ignore distractions and to become resilient learners

-- Be positive, a 'can do' attitude.
+- > Be positive, a 'can do' attitude.

 These expectations are clearly displayed in every classroom and around the building in communal spaces.
 Staff reinforce these displays by drawing attention to them daily as part of their classroom management strategies.
 Everyone within our school has the right to feel safe and secure, and all incidents of violence will be dealt with bearing this in mind.
+Staff will ensure that they Communicate, Clarify and Confirm their expectations.
+Staff should actively work to understand the cause of pupil behaviour, recognise the efforts made to improve, respond appropriately in a way that supports pupils to regulate and reflect, and support pupils to ensure they are able to engage positively in their learning.

-Physical and verbal aggression, and bullying is unacceptable and will be challenged and managed.
-All reported incidents of bullying whether they are observed by staff or reported by a pupil or parent will be dealt with rapidly and from the premise that bullying is unacceptable.

-Parents/carers will always be informed if their child has been physically aggressive towards other pupils or staff, or if they have been the perpetrator or victim of bullying behaviour, (see Anti-Bullying Policy).
+Physical aggression, verbal aggression and bullying are unacceptable and will be challenged swiftly.
+All reported incidents of bullying, whether they are observed by staff or reported by a pupil or parent, will be dealt with rapidly and from the perspective that bullying is unacceptable.
+Parents/carers will be informed if their child has been physically aggressive towards other pupils or staff, or if they have been the perpetrator or victim of bullying behaviour, (see Anti-Bullying Policy).

-4. Rewards and sanctions /behaviour strategies & the teaching of good behaviour
+4. Rewards and Sanctions / Behaviour Strategies & The Teaching of Good Behaviour